sauzzon/Visualization/README.md

 Tree Algorithms Visualized:
 1. Insertion, Deletion and Searching Operations in Binary Search Tree

+Api from https://fantasy.premierleague.com/ is used to extract live data of FPL points of the league and is visualized.

 Contributors:
 1. Saujan Tiwari
 2. Sandeep Acharya